Glen Gibson - counselling in London Glen Gibson - counsellor BACP accreditation

 Relationship counselling London, relationship psychotherapy London – marriage counsellor, marriage psychotherapist, relationship counsellor, relationship psychotherapist - marriage problems and relationships problems – central London, Camden

-Additional Stresses & Strains In The Relationship Or Marriage A range of experiences can add stress & strain to our relationship or marriage.
+Additional Stresses & Strains In The Relationship Or Marriage A range of experiences can add stress and strain to our relationship or marriage.
 These may include the impact of:

-We may believe that if our partner leaves us, or we leave them, we won't manage, or never make it.
-Going through with ending the relationship or marriage can be daunting.
-Or your relationship or marriage may have just ended.
+Ending The Relationship, Marriage Our relationship or marriage may have just ended (see also Towards Break Up, Separation, Divorce & Beyond).
 The ache of separation can be hard to bear and getting over the relationship or marriage takes time.
 It is understandable we may be raw, hurt, in pain, shocked, angry, confused, stuck, lonely or maybe relieved.
-Adjusting to our new circumstances can be a challenge.
-Counselling & Psychotherapy can support you in this difficult period of transition & transformation.
-You may also want to use the counselling as a way of learning about you & your role in relationships, in order to move forward.
-(See Towards Separation, Divorce & Beyond)
+Letting go, adjusting to our new circumstances can be a challenge.
+Relationship counselling and marriage therapy can support you in this difficult period of transition and transformation.
+You may also want to use the relationship counselling as a way of learning about you and your role in relationships, in order to move forward.

-Couple's counselling for individuals (not couples) is available for people who want to explore in depth some of the following:
+Couple's counselling & marriage therapy for individuals (not couples) is available for people who want to explore in depth some of the following:

 • Where you stand now, your needs & how flexible you are